You are here:

 Board Outline In the PCB Viewer

 In the MacroFab platform you can check your border file by using the PCB viewer.
-More information about how to use the viewer can be found in this knowledge base article.
+More information about how to use the viewer can be found in the Working with the Design Viewer article.
 The board outline layer should be checked to ensure it looks correct and that any cutouts or slots where captured.

 Determining the Edge of your PCB

 When the edge of the PCB is milled out of the FR-4 material (what PCBs are made out of) the PCB fab uses a round bit similar to a CNC machine.
 This causes the inside corners of the border of the PCB to have a round edge to them.
 This is something to watch out for in enclosure designs.
 The smallest tool used for routing out boards is 1.0mm in diameter which means the smallest inside corner radius possible at MacroFab is 0.5mm.
 The tool cuts to the middle of the line regardless of the thickness of the line.

 Cutouts, slots, and internal routes in your PCB board should also be called out and included in the border file of your PCB.
 Cutouts and internal routes are drawn in a similar fashion as the board outline is.
 More information about cutouts, slots, and internal routes can be found on our blog here and in this knowledge base article.

 Calculating PCB Size

 PCB dimensions are calculated from the bounding area of your PCB which is determined by the smallest rectangle that encloses your design.
 The smallest billable area is 1 sq inch or 25.4mm² so any boards smaller then this will be rounded up.

 If you did not find your answer for your Board Outline questions please contact our support team.